laurahspencer/LabNotebook/_posts/2024-12-05-Refining-GWAS.md

 | Decreasing Expression         | NC_082387.1 | tmco1          | Q6DGW9       | Calcium load-activated calcium channel (CLAC channel) (GEL complex subunit TMCO1) (Transmembrane and coiled-coil domain-containing protein 1)                                                                   |

 ### Performance of PC1 in predicting each trait in training samples (75%), test samples (25%), and all samples

+In general, I'm a bit bummed to see that the correlations among predicted and actual trait values are not higher in our test sample sets - here's a breakdown of how each gene set (based on min. log10(pvalue) did in predicting traits:
 ![image](https://github.com/user-attachments/assets/909b5a6e-d860-4bcf-a0f1-f84a6f612953)